An

 it stayed with me until July of 1980 when I departed for America

-Return to the top or to my Home Page
+Return to the top or visit my Home Page

-Two other major life events were moving to the US of A & my 1998 brain tumor
+My 2 other major life events: the 2nd was my move to the US of A in 1980 & the 3rd was my brain tumor in 1998

-Sadly, my wonderful life in the Army (as shared above) came to an abrupt end in September, 1976…
+Sadly, my wonderful life in the Army ( as shared above ) came to an abrupt end in September of 1976…

 We were out in the field on the annual military Summer Sales exercise, playing as international "at war" soldiers…